Jeroen88/EasyOpenTherm/examples/README.md

       payload: "{\"temperature\":{{ trigger.to_state.state }}}"
 mode: single
 ```
-Replace the entity_id with the id of your thermometer and replace '22b5ea03f784' number in the topic with your number (can be found in the logging)\
+Replace the entity_id with the id of your thermometer and replace '22b5ea03f784' number in the topic with your number (can be found in the logging)

 The thermostat (Climate) integration is automatically added to Home Assistant, together with several sensors.
 ### Thermostat behaviour
 - The thermostat is enabled in Home Assistant if it communicates with an OpenTherm boiler
 - The thermostat shows the room temperature if it receives temperature updates over MQTT
-- The desired room temerature, the room temperature setpoint, can be set by turning the dial
+- The desired room temperature, the room temperature setpoint, can be set by turning the dial
 - As long as the thermostat is switched off it will never start heating
 - Press the flame below the dial to turn the thermostat on
 - If the room temperature is below setpoint (minus a 0.1 ºC deadzone) the boiler will start heating